stryd/shipbob-go/docs/CreateReceivingOrder.md

 ### NewCreateReceivingOrder

-`func NewCreateReceivingOrder(boxPackagingType PackingType, boxes []CreateReceivingOrderBoxes, expectedArrivalDate time.Time, fulfillmentCenter CreateReceivingOrderFulfillmentCenter, packageType PackageType, ) *CreateReceivingOrder`
+`func NewCreateReceivingOrder(boxPackagingType PackingType, boxes []CreateReceivingOrderBoxes, expectedArrivalDate NullableTime, fulfillmentCenter CreateReceivingOrderFulfillmentCenter, packageType PackageType, ) *CreateReceivingOrder`

 NewCreateReceivingOrder instantiates a new CreateReceivingOrder object This constructor will assign default values to properties that have it defined,